rsnodgrass/hassio-addons/virtual-ip2sl/README.md

 # Configuration

+By default, the Virtual IPSL is configured to open a single port attached at 9600 baud to one USB serial port adapter on //dev/ttyUSB0.
+However, a wide variety of serial port configurations are possible, up to eight distinct ports per running instance (for the default Flex command protocol, but more can be added for manual configurations).

-By default, this is configured to open ports for eight USB to serial port adapters with an assortment of baud rates.
+o serial port adapters
+with an assortment of baud rates.
 However, you will want to configure this to your exact use cases.
 Additionally, you can comment out any ports you do not want accessible.